codyzu/webdev-site/m4/index.md

 [Bootstrap]() from twitter provides some excellent CSS templates.
 We will only use the button styling, but Bootstrap offers so much more.

-Add some more depenencies to our project.
+Add some more dependencies to our project.

 ```cmd
 yarn add bootstrap jquery popper.js